Skip to main contentSkip to data table

 MetadataCourier New uprightSystematic precision — timestamps, edition numbers

 This pairing creates a "broadsheet newspaper" aesthetic that signals both authority and real-time urgency.
-It is one of two intentional non-Geist text treatments in Pharos, alongside the stablecoin-detail AiSummary Georgia serif paragraph.
+It is one of three intentional non-Geist text treatments in Pharos, alongside the stablecoin-detail AiSummary Georgia serif paragraph and the /timeline/ wire-service stream documented in ### Tape (Special) below.

 Implementation: Import styles from @/lib/digest: